Official-Echo/Pizza.22/README.md

 - Flexbox and Grid for layout
 - Media queries for responsiveness
 - Gradient backgrounds and shadows for visual appeal
 > Note: This is an educational project.
-Pizza delivery is not actually available.
+Pizza delivery is not available.

 ## 🌐 Browser Support